 Looking for some fun activities to pass an afternoon?
 Here are several science experiment ideas that use materials easily found in your house.
 A couple of them might require a trip to the grocery store or pharmacy, but mostly you can just raid the garage, kitchen, or bathroom cupboard for the ingredients.
 Many experiments you will want to do OUTSIDE!
 Each experiment will give you directions as well as suggest websites and books that will help you explain what science is at work during the experiment.
 Here are direct links to some favorites:

 You are invited into the drawing studios of two favorite children's book authors every day for drawing lessons - they could break the record for the largest simultaneously attended drawing class for kids!
 On Draw Every Day with Mo Willems and Jarrett Krosoczka we have provided links to these drawing classes, printable favorite character drawing pages, links to a couple online video read alouds as well as links to e-books and streaming drawing movies you can check out with your IndyPL library card.

-The creator of Dog Man and Captain Underpants, Dav Pilkey, will host Dav Pilkey at Home.
-The show will feature fun and free activities that will be available online including how-to-draw demonstrations, read-a-louds and resources from the collections of the Library of Congress.
-Additional videos and content will be shared periodically throughout the week and will feature downloadable activities, conversations about books and creativity, and tips for kids and families to create their own characters and act out scenes from Pilkey’s Dog Man book series.
+The creator of Dog Man and Captain Underpants, Dav Pilkey, hosts Dav Pilkey at Home.
+The show features fun and free activities that are available online including how-to-draw demonstrations, read-a-louds and resources from the collections of the Library of Congress.
 For more books like Dog Man to check out with your IndyPL library card go to Graphic Novels for Kids - Dog Man and More.